 Health officials believe this can be accomplished by “herd immunity,” a term most are at least familiar with.
 This is the idea that increased rates of immunization lower the risk of disease in those who are not vaccinated (Malone & Hinman).
 This is proven ineffective when employees do not comply, leading to potential outbreak, and making immunity maintenance in healthcare facilities imperative (CDC, 2016).

 At the frontline, we are surrounded by the most vulnerable and at risk population on a daily basis.
 It is important to protect the community and our coworkers, but at what cost?
-Many healthcare workers follow the recommended vaccination guidelines, but there is still a considerable percentage that refuses particular or all available vaccines.
+The majority of healthcare workers follow the recommended vaccination guidelines.
+But the healthcare industry, like universities, represent a microcosm of society as a whole, and a considerable percentage of workers refuse particular or all available vaccines.
 Because of this, drastic measures have been put into place by healthcare facilities to increase vaccination outcomes.
 Some methods may prove to be more ethical than others.